Wednesday, November 20, 2024

 It was a pretty day down by the river for a photo shoot.

-Splitting the dresden plates into groups of three gave me six inch blocks.
+Splitting the Dresden plates into groups of three gave me six inch blocks.

 With the borders, the quilt measures 54 inch square.